google/clasp/README.md

 ### Open

-Opens the `clasp` project on script.google.com.
+Opens the current directory's `clasp` project on script.google.com.
 Provide a `scriptId` to open a different script.
+Can also open web apps.

 #### Options